 Helped Bards students earn more than $40,000 in college scholarships

-2 Bards graduates have gone on to act professionally
+4 Bards graduates have gone on to WORK professionally IN THEATRE

 Bards of Birmingham was informally launched in 2008 as the "Cahaba Valley Players."
 Bards is the brain child of Laura Heider, who conceptualized the group while serving as a minister for children and youth.
 In 2010, Bards of Birmingham became an independent non-profit theatre company.